ratix98/LibADLmidi-Banks/README.md

 # What this is

 A Simple home for every bank I modified for the OPL3.
 I used the opl3 bank editor by Wohlstand.
 Each bank is heavily modified from existing sets so a few instruments will probably sound a little more hollow or weak.
-Alot of the wopl files i have uploaded here are not the greatest but it shows alot of improvements were made.
+A lot of the wopl files I have uploaded here are not the greatest but it shows alot of improvements were made as I muddled about more with the editor.
 The results though seem to work out while listening to it on vintage hardware.
 Housed here are Shareware versions of a few games that demostrate what the opl3 can do.
 For proper sound output in the shareware titles when using a soundblaster 16 or compatible you must set the dmxoption with the following on the commandline otherwise note cuts will happen.

 set dmxoption=-opl3